fdiaz/move-fast-talk/presentation.md

 ## [fit]  Allocate time to
 # [fit] _**study**_

-^ As a developer you need to be learning constantly
+^ As a developer you need to be LEARNING CONSTANTLY.
-^ I want to work for a company that not only recognizes, but promotes it allocating work time for this.
+^ I want to work for a company that not only RECOGNIZES, but PROMOTES it allocating work time for this.

 ---